 After the police killing of 18 year old Michael Brown in Ferguson, Missouri on 9 August 2014, the Justice Department investigated and issued a report condemning Ferguson, a suburb of St Louis, not a small, isolated area, as a place where law was not used as a means for protecting public safety, but as a way to generate revenue.
 A community in which both policing and municipal court practices were based on implicit and explicit racism, and disproportionately harmful to African American residents.

 The public trust was found to have been undermined in a community where social conditions, unlawful practices and constitutional violations undermined the public trust, eroded police legitimacy, made local residents feel less safe and created an atmosphere where people feel under assault by those who claim to serve and protect, according to Attorney General Eric Holder on 4 March 15.

 The report went on to detail how the town’s bureaucracy had supported itself for years by imposing as severe court fines as possible, which effected the poorest citizens, who were disproportionately black, because of the historic reality of Jim Crow .
 Court fines, of which traffic tickets are the most common, can turn to jail time if left unpaid by poor people, and jail time leads to gaps in employment history and loss of residence, which puts stress on the resources of the community.
 And that’s jim crow if you don’t know it, and the system we all live under, not just black people.

-Don’t forget, books like this also function as instruction for whites, to tell us we have it better than a whole class of people and distract us from the fact that we’re all working people in the same boat. if you want to know what the ruling elites think of the people just look at the resident’s recently reported descriptions of dead veterans as losers and suckers.
+Don’t forget, books like this also function as instruction for whites, to tell us we have it better than a whole ‘other’ class of people and distract us from the fact that we’re all working people in the same boat. if you want to know what the ruling elites think of real people just look at Donald Trump’s reported descriptions of dead veterans as losers and suckers.